yandex-cloud/docs/en/compute/operations/vm-create/create-vm-with-gpu.md

          terraform plan
          ```

       If the configuration is described correctly, the terminal displays a list of created resources and their parameters.
-If there are errors in the configuration, {{ TF }} points them out.
+If the configuration contains errors, {{ TF }} will point them out.
    1. Deploy the cloud resources.
       1. If the configuration doesn't contain any errors, run the command: